Towards Understanding the Dynamics of Gaussian-Stein Variational Gradient Descent: Dynamics of Gaussian--SVGD for Gaussian Targets

 \end{theorem}

-To show \cref{thm:unifconlinear} we require results regarding the convergence of empirical measures in the Wasserstein distances in the i.i.d. setting.
+To show \cref{thm:unifconlinear} we require results regarding the convergence of empirical measures in the Wasserstein distances in the \emph{i.i.d.} setting.
 For general measures such results could be found in \cite{fournier2015rate,lei2020convergence,fournier2022convergence}.
 But for our purpose we always have Gaussian distributions as the limit.
 For this case, there are tight results with faster convergence rates as shown in \cite{bobkov2019one,ledoux2019optimal,ledoux2021optimal}, which we leverage in our proofs.

-Similar to \cref{thm:exprgaussian}, we also provide the finite-particle result for a centered Gaussian target. \begin{theorem}[SVGD with a centered Gaussian target] Suppose the SVGD particle system \eqref{eq:partsys} with the bilinear kernel $K_{1}$ or $K_{2}$ is targeting a centered Gaussian distribution and initialized by $\bigl(\boldsymbol{x}_{i}^{(0)}\bigr)_{i=1}^{N}$ such that $\boldsymbol{\mu}_{0}=\boldsymbol{0}$ and $C_{0}Q=QC_{0}$.
+Similar to \cref{thm:exprgaussian}, we also provide the finite-particle result for a centered Gaussian target. \begin{theorem}[SVGD for centered Gaussian] Suppose the SVGD particle system \eqref{eq:partsys} with the bilinear kernel $K_{1}$ or $K_{2}$ is targeting a centered Gaussian distribution and initialized by $\bigl(\boldsymbol{x}_{i}^{(0)}\bigr)_{i=1}^{N}$ such that $\boldsymbol{\mu}_{0}=\boldsymbol{0}$ and $C_{0}Q=QC_{0}$.
 Then we have the following closed-form solution

 \end{theorem}

 \paragraph*{Analogous Result for R-SVGD.} Next we consider the particle dynamics of R-SVGD.
 As shown in \cite{he2022regularized}, the finite-particle system of R-SVGD is

 where $X_{t}:=\left(\boldsymbol{x}_{1}^{(t)},\cdots,\boldsymbol{x}_{N}^{(t)}\right)^{\top}$, $\mathcal{L}_{t}f:=\left(f(\boldsymbol{x}_{i}^{(t)}),\cdots,f(\boldsymbol{x}_{N}^{(t)})\right)^{\top}$ for all $f:\mathbb{R}^{d}\to\mathbb{R}^{d}$ and $(K_{t})_{ij}:=K\left(\boldsymbol{x}_{i}^{(t)},\boldsymbol{x}_{j}^{(t)}\right)$ for all $1\leq i,j\leq N$.
 Similar to \cref{thm:updatemutct}, we have the following result: